Schiaparelli, Giovanni Virginio (1835–1910)

 Giovanni Schiaparelli was a prolific Italian astronomer whose research ranged widely but whose name is forever associated with Mars, and the controversy over the Martian "canals" which, unwittingly, he helped to unleash.
 Born in Savigliano, Piedmont, Schiaparelli graduated from the University of Turin and studied at the Royal Observatory in Berlin under Johann Encke, discoverer of a short-period comet that now bears his name.
 After a brief spell at Pulkova Observatory in Russia, under Otto Wilhelm Struve (1819–1905) (Otto Struve's grandfather), he joined the staff of Milan's Brera Observatory in 1860 and became its director two years later.
 The small instruments at Brera led Schiaparelli to focus his research initially on meteors and comets.
 Indeed, probably his most important contribution to astronomy was his discovery that swarms of meteors, which give rise to annual showers on Earth, and comets follow similar paths through space.
-His reward for this breakthrough was the installation of a more powerful (8.6-inch) refractor at Brera which allowed him to engage in serious planetary work.
+His reward for this breakthrough was the installation of a more powerful (8.6-in) refractor at Brera which allowed him to engage in serious planetary work.
 He first wanted to test the powers of the new instrument, to see if it "possessed the necessary optical qualities to allow for the study of the surfaces of the planets."
 1877 brought the ideal opportunity in the form a particularly favorable opposition of Mars.
 Schiaparelli prepared for it almost like a prize fighter, avoiding "everything which could affect the nervous system, from narcotics to alcohol, and especially ... coffee, which I found to be exceedingly prejudicial to the accuracy of observation."

 Schiaparelli insisted that his nomenclature was not intended to prejudge the nature of the features he saw on the Martian surface: